ApiniLabs/PAC-Attributes/README.md

 ### Endpoint

 There is only one endpoint for the `PAC-ID Attributes` web service.
-It is RECOMMENDED to host the attribute server at the pac subdomain of the issuer’s domain, with the `/attributes endpoint` — for example: https://pac.mettorius.com/attributes.
+It is RECOMMENDED to host the attribute server at the pac subdomain of the issuer’s domain, with the `/attributes` endpoint — for example: 'https://pac.mettorius.com/attributes'.

 ### Request